threefoldtech/zos/docs/internals/power/readme.md

     "target": "down", // can be other targets
 }
 ```
+> Node will only power down if (and only if)
+- Node target power state is down.
+The point of the call to only power off if the node can be reached by another node
+- Target in the request is set to down.
+- Leader (of course) is a valid node from the same farm.

 ## Elections
 Elections are a continues process.
 Nodes will keep checking their neighbors (say every 10 min).
 A node can then figure out 2 states: